frank-ventures/igdb-bearer-token-playground/README.md

 - Validate it, if it is.
 - Fetch one, if it isnt.
 - Store a token once fetched.
-- Make sure the app isnt fetching 500 bearer tokens all day everyday...
+- Make sure the app isnt fetching 500 new bearer tokens all day everyday...

 Implementing storage and fetching from a database is one way to get a win here, as the main app already uses a database in its functionality.
 Considerations are latency (it's slow!), potential abuse of database calls, and another 'step' in the process, but perhaps at the gain of robustness and simplicity.